 Mr. Todd has also reached the age of 72 years and the Board has waived the retirement age policy in the Company's Corporate Governance Guidelines to nominate Mr. Todd for re-election at the Meeting.
 The waiver was made in consideration of Mr. Todd's deep understanding of the Company, in light of his service on the Board since the Company's spin from Dover Corporation in 2018 and his service on Dover Corporation's Board since 2010.
-In addition, his service on the Audit Committee helps to provide continuity of leadership, knowledge and experience given Mr. Wagner's retirement and departure from the Audit Committee, Mr. Porter's departure from the Audit Committee in 2023.
+In addition, his service on the Audit Committee helps to provide continuity of leadership, knowledge and experience given Mr. Wagner's retirement and departure from the Audit Committee, Mr. Porter's departure from the Audit Committee, and the addition of Ms. Chamarthi, Ms. Pickle and Mr. Fierro as members of the Audit Committee in 2023.